 Organizations and allies work together to shed light on the issue of overdose rates and help put resources in the hands of more people to reduce the amount of overdose deaths.

-In America, Overdose Awareness Day is recognized by holding awareness events, sharing resources on overdose education, and other ways.
+In North America, Overdose Awareness Day is recognized by holding awareness day events, sharing resources on overdose education, and other ways.

 There are a number of overdose awareness groups across multiple social media platforms.
 These groups share information on: